 BEAUTYOVO Puzzle Exercise Mat is used and reviewed by many martial artists.
 This puzzle mat is not extra hard or soft and provides boxers to move naturally.
-It has thick padding, provides a smooth surface for boxing.
+It has thick padding and provides a smooth surface for boxing.
 Also, it offers a large area to put all of your boxing equipment.

 Installing and disassembling it is effortless as the materials and design offer a perfect fit.
-These mats look cool, have different color options so you can choose one which can make your home boxing gym look amazing.
+These mats look cool, and have different color options so you can choose one which can make your home boxing gym look amazing.

 You may prefer your mat to be only one piece.
 Then you can choose a large exercise mat to perform boxing moves.

-Gxmmat Large Yoga Mat has a high-density foam to improve shock-absorption and protect the floor from high-level impacts.
+Gxmmat Large Yoga Mat has a high-density foam to improve shock absorption and protect the floor from high-level impacts.
 It has a circular shape pattern that increases the resistance between the floor and mats.
 This prevents slipping while you are performing explosive exercises.
 Also, you only need a sponge and a gentle cleanser like a mild soap for cleaning it.